QuantumBFS/YaoLang.jl/docs/src/index.md

 ## Introduction

-YaoIR is an Intermediate Representation built based on Julia builtin expression with extended semantic on quantum control, measure and position.
+YaoLang is a domain specific language (DSL) built based on Julia builtin expression with extended semantic on quantum control, measure and position.
 Its (extended) syntax is very simple:

 ### Semantics

-The semantic of YaoIR tries to make use of Julia semantic as much as possible so you don't feel this is not Julian.
-But since the quantum circuit has some special semantic that Julia expression cannot express directly, the semantic of Julia expression is extended in YaoIR.
+The semantic of YaoLang tries to make use of Julia semantic as much as possible so you don't feel this is not Julian.
+But since the quantum circuit has some special semantic that Julia expression cannot express directly, the semantic of Julia expression is extended in YaoLang.

 The point of this new IR is it make use of Julia native control flow directly instead of unroll the loop and conditions into a Julia type, such as `Chain`, `Kron`,